There are literally HUNDREDS of restaurants to dine in around Disney World and Disneyland, so how could we ever pick the cream of the crop?

 7. Takumi-Tei Water Room

-We’re wrapping up our list of the BEST meals in Disney with a brand new option — the Water Room at Takumi-Tei in Epcot.
+We’re wrapping up our list of the BEST meals in Disney with one of the newer options — the Water Room at Takumi-Tei in Epcot.

 But the Water Room is EXTRA special.
 This gorgeous room houses the Chef’s Table experience at Takumi-Tei.
 This space was designed to “immerse diners in a tranquil setting that reflects the balance between nature and Japanese art.”
 With an indoor waterfall and a “river” in your table, this room really does what it set out to do!